immunant/c2rust/README.md

 - a Rust code refactoring tool, and
 - a way to cross-check the C code against the new Rust code.

 The translator (or transpiler), produces unsafe Rust code that closely mirrors the input C code.
 The primary goal of the translator is to produce code that is functionally identical to the input C code.
 Generating safe or idomatic Rust is *not* a goal for the translator.
 Rather, we think the best approach is to gradually clean up the translator using dedicated refactoring tools.
-See the `rust-refactor` directory to learn about the `idiomize` tool that we are working on.
+See the `c2rust-refactor` directory to learn about the `c2rust-refactor` tool that we are working on.
 Some refactoring will have to be done by hand which may introduce errors.
 We provide plugins for `clang` and `rustc` so you can compile and run two binaries and check that they behave identically (at the level of function calls).
 See details in the `cross-checks` directory and in the cross checking [tutorial](docs/cross-check-tutorial.md).
 Here's the big picture: